-Montenegro Vacations, Tours, Travel Packages & Experiences
+Montenegro Vacations, Tours, Trip & Travel Packages

 The Bay of Kotor which resembles a fjord is well-known for its World Heritage medieval structures including churches and fortifications and its stunning natural setting at the very edge of the mountain-rimmed Kotor Bay.
 It is probably one of the prettiest bays in the world.
 The stunning town of Kotor is a beautifully preserved fortified, medieval town with a long history.
 The old town of Kotor today is considered to be the best preserved medieval urban district in the Mediterranean.
 Wandering through its labyrinth of narrow and cobblestoned streets, you will come across lively squares, ancient churches and lots of pleasant bars and restaurants.
-Don't miss the 12th century St. Tryphon Cathedral, the Church of St. Luke and the Orthodox St Nicholas Church.
+On your Montenegro vacation, don't miss the 12th-century St. Tryphon Cathedral, the Church of St. Luke and the Orthodox St Nicholas Church.
 If you climb up the Upper Town Walls, they look a little like a short version of the Great Wall.
 Climbing up the 1350 steps will be rewarded by an excellent view of Kotor and the bay.
 There are many interesting old fortresses lying abandoned in the hills and mountains close to the Bay of Kotor.

-Not far away, is Herceg Novi, an amazing old town.
+Not far away, in Herceg Novi, an amazing old town.
 It is located on a fairly steep hill that leads all the way down to the sea.
 Wandering through the small stairways to the various plazas and fortresses is an adventure.
 The Kanli Kula Fortress dominating the old town doubles as an open-air theatre and is worth visiting mainly for the splendid views of the town and Kotor Bay.
-The Spanjola fortress, located higher up the mountain, dates back to 16th century.
+The Spanjola fortress, located higher up the mountain, dates back to the 16th century.

 Sveti Stefan, a town on the Adriatic coast, previously a fishing village, with its tower, narrow streets, shops and small churches, remains unchanged.
 It is an unusual and unique place not only in Montenegro but in the whole of the Mediterranean.
 It stands on the cliff of a rocky island with amazingly red roofs.
 A sand isthmus connects it with the land.